A 10 Chapter Handbook On How NOT To Lose Your Mind & Money

 Fear of technology (and social media)

 Fear of the unknown is healthy if you’re walking alone in the woods, but in business, that fear can paralyze you.
-Using technology and social media to promote your business can be intimidating, however, the trick is to clearly outline achievable goals and identify the right network you’re going to target.
+Using technology and social media to promote your business can be intimidating, but the trick is to clearly outline achievable goals and identify the right network you’re going to target.

 Broad customer targeting